iqhive/runtime.link/Readme.md

 import "runtime.link/ffi"

-// API specification structure, typically named API for general APIs, may
+// API specification structure, typically named API for general structures, may
 // be more suitably named Functions, Library or Command when the API is
 // restricted to a specific runtime.link layer.
 Any Go comments in the source
 // are intended to document design notes and ideas.
 This leaves Go struct tags